philippmarialandsteiner/philippmarialandsteiner/README.md

 ## 👋 Hello Visitor

-Your are looking at my offical public account.
+Your are looking at my official public account.

 - 🔭 I’m currently working on: Open Source Projects
 - 🌱 I’m currently learning about: Clean Architecture